 Yes, these cookies are best kept in the fridge.

-When kept in an airtight container in the fridge, these oat cookies can last for 3 to 4 days.
+When kept in an airtight container in the fridge, they can last for 3 to 4 days.
 This is because of high water content, which causes them to go bad quicker than typical cookies.
 They actually have more in common with baked oatmeal.

 Yes, theyโre great for freezing.
 Store them in an airtight container, separated with a layer of parchment paper so that they donโt stick together, and keep them in the freezer for up to three months.